Gavin-Persad/predictions/plan.md

 - league table not adding weekly scores, just showing the most recent weeks scores.
 Not updating the season_scores table on supabase.✅

 - no winners show reset coming warning⏳
+- every one needs to go all out in the next round, see what happens. add a pending for reset screen in view lavery cup if needed.
+- create a reset lavery cup button with typing confirmation in edit lavery cup. make sure this deletes only the information needed.
+- check that lavery cup can restart.

 21. Test cups and format⏳